 There’s no question about it – Scotland has some of the most beautiful and cherished landscapes in the world.
 Each season brings a different perspective, different light and different weather.
 But it’s autumn, when our tree-lined hillsides and glens bedecked in a blaze of golds, ochres and reds, are arguably at their most resplendent.

-Trees cover around 17% of Scotland’s land area and can be found from Galloway Forest Park (the UK’s largest) in the south west to Weisdale on Shetland’s Mainland in the northern isles.
-So there are plenty of options and opportunities for ‘leaf peeping’ across Scotland this autumn.
+Trees cover around 17% of Scotland’s land area and can be found from Galloway Forest Park (the UK’s largest) in the south west to Weisdale on Shetland’s Mainland in the north.
+So there are plenty of opportunities for ‘leaf peeping’ across Scotland this autumn.

-Organised by Discover Scottish Gardens, the festival will include National Tree Week (24 November – 2 December) and has inspired participation from Forestry Commission Scotland, the National Trust for Scotland, Historic Environment Scotland, the Royal Botanic Garden Edinburgh and a host of garden owners, nurseries and tree-related event organisers.
+Organised by Discover Scottish Gardens, the festival has inspired participation from the National Trust for Scotland, Historic Environment Scotland, the Royal Botanic Garden Edinburgh, the Glorious Gardens of Argyll & Bute and a host of garden owners, nurseries and tree-related event organisers.

 Armadale Castle TreeFest, Isle of Skye